Christopher Pyne: Early life and education

-Parliament
+Political career

-At the 1993 election, aged 25, Pyne was elected to the South Australian Division of Sturt in the House of Representatives.
+At the 1993 election, aged 25, Pyne was elected to the South Australian division of Sturt in the House of Representatives.
 He had earlier defeated Sturt incumbent Ian Wilson in a Liberal pre-selection ballot for the seat.
 Wilson had held the seat for all but one term since the 1966 election.
 Between them, he and his father, Keith, had held the seat for all but four years since its creation in 1949.
 Wilson was 35 years Pyne's senior; indeed, he had won his first election a year before Pyne was born.